 In this post, we’ll learn more about naloxone and the pros and cons to consider.
 Even though naloxone is relatively safe, there are still things to know about the drug.

 What is Naloxone?
 What Does It Do?

-Naloxone is an opioid antagonist medication approved by the FDA to prevent overdoses from opioids like heroin, morphine and oxycodone.
-It blocks opioid receptor sites and reverses the harmful effects from the overdose.
-Naloxone is administered when a person starts showing signs of overdose and comes in various forms like an IV, shot or nasal spray.
+Naloxone is an opioid antagonist medication approved by the FDA to prevent overdoses from opioids like heroin, morphine, and oxycodone.
+It blocks opioid receptor sites and reverses the harmful effects of the overdose.
+Naloxone is administered when a person starts showing signs of overdose and comes in various forms like an IV, shot, or nasal spray.

 Why is Naloxone an Important Medication?

 Naloxone is a very important drug because it saves lives.
 Opioid overdoses are dangerous because they affect the part of the brain that regulates breathing.
 As a result, taking too many opioids can lead to respiratory failure and death.
 Furthermore, combining opioids with other sedative drugs like alcohol speeds up this process.

 Because of their ability to suppress breathing, opioids are responsible for a large percentage of overdose deaths.
 In 2016, Over 63,000 Americans Died from Opioid Overdose, up 21% from the year before.
 Aside from breathing difficulties, opioid overdose symptoms include unconsciousness, confusion, small pupils, and blue skin.

 Without naloxone, we would have lost many more lives.
 While naloxone does allow many more people to live, it doesn’t fix the problem.
 People who abuse opioids still need a Phoenix treatment center to get better.

 Naloxone is a life-saving medication.
 This is why the U.S. Surgeon General Encourages more Americans to Carry the Drug with them in case of an accidental overdose.
 Let’s look closer at the many benefits of naloxone.